Royal Rumble (2012): Main event

 Sheamus and Jericho went back-and-forth as Sheamus countered a running bulldog from Jericho to almost eliminate him, but Jericho fought out of it and hit Sheamus with a dropkick.
 Sheamus hit Jericho with the Irish Curse backbreaker and set up the High Cross to try and eliminate him.
 Jericho slipped out and clotheslined Sheamus over the top rope, who held on, before Jericho hit another dropkick to try and eliminate Sheamus, who still managed to hold on.
-Sheamus fought back into the ring, hitting a flying shoulder tackle on Jericho before attempting a Brogue Kick.
+Sheamus fought back into the ring, hitting a battering ram on Jericho before attempting a Brogue Kick.
 Jericho countered and locked Sheamus in the Walls of Jericho.
 Jericho tried to clothesline Sheamus over the top rope, but Sheamus countered and flipped Jericho over the top rope onto the apron, who held on just enough to stop his feet touching the floor.
 The two superstars made their way onto the top turnbuckle, where both fell off but avoided elimination.
 Jericho caught Sheamus with a Codebreaker and attempted to tip him over the top rope, but Sheamus fought out of it and pushed Jericho away.
-Jericho ducked a Brogue Kick attempt from Sheamus and attempted a second Codebreaker but Sheamus countered by catching Jericho and threw him over the top rope onto the apron.
-Jericho again avoided touching the floor, but as he brought himself back up, Sheamus hit him with a Brogue Kick, which knocked Jericho off the apron to finally eliminate him after a 7-minute clash, meaning Sheamus won the Royal Rumble match.
+Jericho ducked a Brogue Kick attempt from Sheamus and attempted a second Codebreaker, but Sheamus countered by catching Jericho and threw him over the top rope onto the apron.
+Jericho again avoided touching the floor, but as he brought himself back up, Sheamus hit him with a Brogue Kick, which knocked Jericho off the apron to finally eliminate him after a seven-minute clash, meaning Sheamus won the Royal Rumble match.

 Reception

 The event received mixed reviews.
-The Canadian Online Explorer gave Royal Rumble a 6.5 out of 10, with the Royal Rumble match receiving the same rating.
+The Canadian Online Explorer gave the event a 6.5 out of 10, with the Royal Rumble match receiving the same rating.
 The World Heavyweight Championship match and the John Cena vs. Kane match were rated a 5 out of 10 and the Divas' tag-team match a 3 out of 10.
 The WWE Championship match received the highest rating with an 8.5 out of 10.